ajz34/libcint-rs/readme.md

 [dependencies]
 libcint = { version = "0.0.1", features = ["build_from_source", "static"] }
 ```

+The source code will be automatically downloaded from github, and cargo will handle the building process.

 If access to github is not available, you can use environment variable `CINT_SRC` to specify source mirror of [sunqm/libcint](https://github.com/sunqm/libcint) or [sunqm/qcint](https://github.com/sunqm/qcint).